 Another big contrast to the MINI is the driving experience.
 Sadly the sassy looks do not add up to an involving drive, with the Adam suffering from light steering and a hard ride.
 This is, however, addressed with the Grand Slam - it has a great chassis, but a firm ride thanks to the standard-fit 18-inch alloy wheels.

 Our choice: Adam Jam 1.0 Turbo

 There seem to be two ways for the modern city car to go on the styling front, they either try to look modern or retro.
 In the modern camp we have the likes of the Hyundai i10 and the Volkswagen Group triplets (VW up!, Skoda Citigo and SEAT Mii), on the retro side it's the Fiat 500.

 The Adam is broadly taking the modern approach, featuring the company's latest front-end design language with a prominent Griffin badge and unmissable LED running lights.
 Having said that, the curves of the roofline and elsewhere on the bodywork do give the Adam something of the cute profile that marks the Fiat 500 out.

-The Adam arrived with a choice of dated engines already seen in the Corsa supermini and these units do little to help matters.
+The Adam arrived with a choice of dated engines already seen in the last-generation Corsa supermini and these units do little to help matters.
 Although they will most likely be reliable, on the performance front they don't offer enough power and torque to make the most of the Adam's light chassis.

 The recently launched 1.0-litre three-cylinder turbo petrol engine provides a more fitting driving experience, its 113bhp and 170Nm of torque will see you hit 0-62mph in 9.9 seconds and on to a 121mph top speed.